 Tire manufacturers always know how to classify their products into many categories for distinct purposes.
-From the battle of all season tires vs winter tires, each type of tire possesses different characteristics for its purposes, as well as terrain preferences.
+From the battle of all-season tires and winter tires, each type of tire possesses different characteristics for its purposes, as well as terrain preferences.

 All Season Tires